Australian folk music: Bush music

+Notable Australian exponents of the folk revival movement included both European immigrants such as Eric Bogle, noted for his sad lament to the Gallipoli campaign "And the Band Played Waltzing Matilda", and indigenous Australians like Archie Roach and many others.
 In adapted forms Indigenous Australian music influenced the development of Australian country music and particularly after the folk revival, Australian folk music.

 Folk rock

-The Australian indigenous tradition brought to this mix novel elements, including new instruments, some of which are now internationally familiar, such as the didgeridoo of Northern Australia.

-Notable Australian exponents of the folk revival movement included both European immigrants such as Eric Bogle, noted for his sad lament to the battle of Gallipoli "And the Band Played Waltzing Matilda", and indigenous Australians like Archie Roach and many others.
-In the 1970s, Australian Folk Rock brought both familiar and less familiar traditional songs, as well as new compositions, to live venues and the airwaves.
+In the 1960s and the 1970s, Australian Folk Rock brought both familiar and less familiar traditional songs, as well as new compositions, to live venues and the airwaves.
 Notable artists include The Bushwacker Band and Redgum.
 Redgum are known for their 1983 anti-war protest song "I Was Only Nineteen", which peaked at #1 on the National singles charts.

-The 1990s brought Australian Indigenous Folk Rock to the world, led by bands including Yothu Yindi.
-Australia's long and continuous folk tradition continues strongly to this day, with elements of folk music still present in many contemporary artists including those generally thought of as Rock, Heavy metal and Alternative Music.
+The Australian indigenous tradition brought to this mix novel elements, including new instruments, some of which are now internationally familiar, such as the didgeridoo of Northern Australia.The 1990s brought Australian Indigenous Folk Rock to the world, led by bands including Yothu Yindi.
+Australia's long and continuous folk tradition continues strongly to this day, with elements of folk music still influencing many contemporary artists including those generally thought of as Rock, Heavy metal and Alternative Music.